stronnag/mwptools/docs/manual/docs/replay-tools.md

 Raw logs containing MSP, LTM, MAVLink, CRSF and MPM Smartport and IBUS messages can be replayed.

-## Pause / Resume
+## Legacy Pause / Resume

-The playing state may be toggled with the **space** bar.
+The legacy playing state may be toggled with the **space** bar.
 If a [video is associated with the blackbox replay](mwp_video_player.md), then pausing the video will pause the blackbox replay and vice-versa.

 ## Display of RC Stick positions